-- 4. The responsibility for securing departmentally administered computer facilities and/or equipment from unauthorized physical access and/or improper use rests with the manager responsible for the facility and/or equipment. - 5.
-Information resources shall be protected from environmental hazards.
-Designated employees shall be trained to monitor environmental control procedures and equipment and shall be trained in appropriate responses in case of emergencies or equipment problems.
-Emergency procedures shall be developed and regularly tested at least annually. - 6.
-No terminal or workstation logged in to a current job session capable of accessing confidential or sensitive information shall be left unattended unless appropriate measures, such as password protected keyboard locking, have been taken to prevent unauthorized use.
-The owner of the logged-in account is responsible for any activity that occurs during a job session logged-in under that account. - 7.
+- 6. No terminal or workstation logged in to a current job session capable of accessing confidential or sensitive information shall be left unattended unless appropriate measures, such as password-protected keyboard locking, have been taken to prevent unauthorized use.
+The owner of the logged-in account is responsible for any activity that occurs during a job session logged in under that account. - 7.
 Data and software essential to the continued operation of critical college functions will be backed up.
 The security controls over the backup resources will be as stringent as the protection required of the primary resources.
-Backup of data and software stored on centrally administered computer systems is the responsibility of Technology Resources.
-Mission critical data shall be backed up on a scheduled basis and stored off site in a secure, environmentally safe, locked facility accessible only to authorized personnel.
+Backup of data and software stored on centrally administered computer systems is the responsibility of Information Technology.
+Mission-critical data shall be backed up on a scheduled basis and stored off-site in a secure, environmentally safe, locked facility accessible only to authorized personnel.